 Asparagus season in Michigan winds down in June.
 The good news is, this is a widely-grown crop across the state, so it is likely to be found in retail outlets as well as farmers markets.

 Broccoli begins to make an appearance this month and will typically continue to be available through October.

 Celery is grown mostly in Southwestern Michigan, and will become available typically around mid-June.
 It might surprise you to know that Michigan ranks second in the nation in celery production, which is why there’s even a museum of sorts dedicated to it—Celery Flats Interpretive and Historical Center in Portage.

 Cherries and Berries are finally here!
 As most Michiganders know, Traverse City is the cherry capital of the world, particularly tart cherries for pies.
-We also grow a great many blackberries, raspberries, and strawberries across the state, all of which appear in markets this month.
+We also grow a great many blackberries and strawberries across the state, which will begin to appear in markets this month.